• Skip to primary navigation

 Notes

-1. Use the best quality chocolate that you can – this will produce the best result.
+1. Chocolate: use the best quality chocolate that you can – this will produce the best result.
+I like to use a combination of chocolate, but if you prefer to use all milk chocolate or all dark chocolate, that is fine.

-5. Please note, the nutritional information is based on the Christmas Rocky Road being cut into 10 pieces.
+6. Nutritional information: please note, the nutritional information is based on the Rocky Road being cut in to 10 pieces.
 The nutritional information is an estimate only.

 Nutrition Estimate: